ntaurich/GameOfLife_ntaurich/README.txt

+/* the game is played on a rectangular grid of cells, so hat each cell has eight neighbors (adjacent cells).
+Each cell is either occupied by an organism or not.
+A pattern of occupied and unoccupied cells in a grid is called a generation.
+THe rules for deriving a new generation from the previous generation are these:
+1.Death.
+If an occupied cell has 0, 1, 4, 5, 6, 7, or 8 occupied neighbors, the organism dies
+(0 or 1 of loneliness; 4 thru 8 of overcrowding).

+2. survival. if an occupied cell has two or three neighbors, the organism survives to the next generation

+3. birth. if an unoccupied cell has precisely three occupied neighbors, it becomes occupied by a new organism

+/*

 /** Main function.
  * @param argc Number of words on the command line.
  * @param argv Array of pointers to character strings containing the